Clinical Trials (PDQ®)

 - The combination of any of the above agents and dexamethasone

-- Received a minimum cumulative dose of 160 mg of dexamethasone (no maximum dose specified)
+- Patients must have received the minimum cumulative dose of dexamethasone of 160 mg (sum of induction treatment) with no maximum dose specified

 - Hemoglobin > 7 g/dL

-- Absolute neutrophil count > 1,000/mm^3 (without the use of growth factors to increase ANC)
+- Absolute neutrophil count > 1000 cells/mm^3 (should be without use of growth factors to increase absolute neutrophil count [ANC])

-- No concurrent uncontrolled illness that would limit compliance with the study, including any of the following:
+- Patients must not have uncontrolled inter-current illness that would limit compliance with the study including:

 - Uncontrolled hypertension